DataKraftAI/meeting-minutes/README.md

       - Without AI: Returns a ready-to-edit Minutes template (no external calls).

 4. Polish: Toggle formatting to ensure neat bullets and spacing.

+🧪 Live Demo

+Live URL: add your Streamlit URL here

+🛠 Tech Stack

+      Frontend/App: Streamlit

+      Parsing: pypdf (PDF), python-docx (DOCX)

+      LLM (optional): OpenAI via openai Python SDK

+🔐 Privacy (GDPR-lite posture)

+      No storage: Data is processed in memory and discarded when the session ends.

+      PII Masking (optional): Emails, phone numbers, and names are masked locally before any AI call.

+      Local-only mode: If AI is disabled or no key is provided, no data leaves the session.

+      For a production system, add DPA, sub-processor disclosures, DPIA, and data-subject request handling.